Foyerr/Audit-ADComputers/README.md

 ## Components

 - **Audit-ADComputers.ps1**: Audits old computer objects based on their last login timestamp and other criteria.
-- **Remove-DormantComputerObject.ps1**: Removes or disables dormant computer objects identified by the audit script.
 - **Update-ADObjectHelper.ps1**: Provides functionalities to update computer objects in Active Directory, including renaming, moving, and appending messages to objects.

 ## Purpose